pingcap/docs-cn/tools/data-migration-overview.md

 - Orchestrating the operation of the data synchronization subtasks
 - Monitoring the running state of the data synchronization subtasks

+After DM-worker is started, it automatically synchronizes the upstream binlog to the local configuration directory (the default synchronization directory is `<deploy_dir>/relay_log` if DM is deployed using `DM-Ansible`).
 For details about DM-worker, see [DM-worker Introduction](../tools/dm-worker-intro.md).
+For details about the relay log, see [Relay Log](../tools/dm-relay-log.md).

 ### dmctl